gabriel-sisjr/Coordix/docs/core/faq.md

 - `IRequestHandler<TRequest>`
 - `INotificationHandler<TNotification>`

 It then registers them as transient services.
+The method also registers:
+- `IHandlerExecutor` (registry) - based on the selected `HandlerResolutionMode`
+- `IMediator` - depends on `IHandlerExecutor`
+- `CoordixOptions` - configuration options

 ### Can I filter which assemblies are scanned?